-There is delightful irony in Jane Alexander’s return to Washington as Ibsen’s tragic Mrs. Alving -- a role in which she gets to chide a prudish arts critic in act one.
+There is delightful irony in Jane Alexander’s return to Washington as Ibsen’s tragic Mrs. Alving — a role in which she gets to chide a prudish arts critic in act one.
+No doubt she would have relished the same lines during her last performance here as chair of the National Endowment for the Arts, playing opposite Sen. Jesse Helms.
 This production is directed and radically adapted by her husband, Edwin Sherin, whom she met in 1967 while at D.C.’s Arena Stage playing in “The Great White Hope” with James Earl Jones.

 Sherin has made the 19th century morality drama more contemporary by relocating it to an island off the coast of Maine in 1981, precisely one century later.
 The troubled son, Oswald, is home suffering not from syphilis but from an unknown immune disorder later to be called AIDS.
 Instead of authoring provocative books, he paints large-scale frontal nudity in garish portraits that dominate Walt Spangler’s modern beachhouse set.
 In a more curious departure, Sherin also has made the character bisexual.

 Other changes include a racial twist, with illegitimate child Gina the product of the late husband’s affair with an African-American housekeeper.
 Also, the names have been Americanized and large amounts of dialogue have been cut.

 What Sherin has sought to retain, clearly, is the original’s angst, guilt and loathing as the sins of a philandering father are relentlessly revisited, while liberating them from the constricting mores of 1880s Norway.
 The play runs less than two hours, including a 20-minute second act.